 If you go to Blue Spring State Park in the winter, be aware that at times the park closes its gates when it reaches capacity.
 One year when that happened to us, we came back 45 minutes before closing time and managed to gain admission and see an incredible gathering of manatees.
 If possible, go on a weekday.

 2100 W French Ave, Orange City, FL 32763

 Manatees at Crystal River and Three Sisters Springs

 Crystal River wraps around Kings Bay, where more than 70 springs attract hundreds of manatees during cool weather.
-This is the place where you can swim with manatees; there are several dozen outfitters to take you out on boats and rent you gear.
+This is the only place where you can swim with manatees; there are several dozen outfitters to take you out on boats and rent you gear.